UCSBarchlab/RaceLogic/README.md

 ### References:

 [1] G. Tzimpragos, A. Madhavan, D. Vasudevan, D. Strukov, and T. Sherwood, "Boosted Race Trees for Low Energy Classification", in the 24th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), Providence, RI, 2019.
+(Best Paper Award)

 [2] A. Madhavan, T. Sherwood and D. Strukov, "Energy efficient computation with asynchronous races", in the 53rd Annual Design Automation Conference (DAC), New York, NY, 2016.